Supermarket opening hours at Christmas and New Year’s Day

 I’ve got the details for Tesco, Sainsbury's, Aldi and more

-With Christmas fast approaching, it’s definitely time to start planning your food for the occasion, which for many means writing a Christmas supermarket shopping list.
-A period synonymous with busy aisles, Christmas music blaring from store speakers and tussles over the last pack of maris pipers, it’s best to plan your shop to last you and aim for off-peak shopping times like early mornings or evenings.
+With Christmas just around the corner, now is the time to start writing your Christmas supermarket shopping list.
+A period synonymous with bustling aisles, Christmas music ringing from the tannoy and scrambles for the last pack of maris pipers, it pays to think ahead.
+Planning your shop to last and visiting stores at quieter times, such as early mornings or later evenings, can make all the difference.

-You can take the hassle out of hosting by pre-ordering supermarket Christmas food to be delivered to your door.
-But no matter how organised you are, a last-minute dash to the supermarket on Christmas Eve or Boxing Day is almost inevitable — whether it’s for forgotten carrots or just a pint of milk.
-To avoid rocking up to shut store doors, here are the opening times of every UK supermarket over the Christmas and New Year period.
-It’s also always best to check your local branch as opening hours differ between locations and store size.
+One way to sidestep the stress of hosting is by pre-ordering your Christmas groceries and having them delivered straight to your door.
+Even the most organised households, however, often find themselves making a last-minute supermarket run on Christmas Eve or Boxing Day — whether it’s for forgotten vegetables or a much-needed bottle of milk.
+To avoid turning up to locked doors, we’ve pulled together the Christmas and New Year opening hours for all major UK supermarkets.
+Do bear in mind that hours can vary by location and store size, so it’s always wise to double-check your local branch.

-If this sounds like a nightmare before Christmas, there’s still time to order food for Christmas and we’ve rounded up the best festive food options across M&S, Waitrose, Sainsbury’s, Tesco, Asda and more, including more budget options.
-We’ve also done the hard work for you with dedicated guides to choosing your Christmas turkey and finding this year’s best supermarket mince pies and best supermarket mulled wine – all rigorously blind taste-tested.
+If you need inspiration for your in-store food shop we’ve rounded up the best festive food options across Waitrose, Sainsbury’s, Tesco, Asda and more, including plenty of budget options.
+We’ve made decision-making easy with dedicated guides to choosing your Christmas turkey and finding this year’s best supermarket mince pies and best supermarket mulled wine – all rigorously blind taste-tested.
+To help you save, we’ve also revealed the cheapest supermarket from which to buy your Christmas dinner from.

-To help you plan, here are supermarket opening times from Christmas Eve (Wednesday, 24 December) to New Year’s Day (Thursday, 1 January):
+To help you organise your festive shopping, below are supermarket opening times from Christmas Eve (Wednesday, 24 December) to New Year’s Day (Thursday, 1 January):

 Tesco